 2. MCIT reserves the right to change their code of conduct at any time according to what MCIT think is in the student’s interest.

-3. Students will be liable to any damage to MCIT property or facilities compensate MCIT against any loss.
+3. Students will be liable for any damage to MCIT property or facilities compensate MCIT against any loss.

-4. Students will be liable to any harm caused to another student or member of staff at MCIT and will compensate MCIT.
+4. Students will be liable for any harm caused to another student or member of staff at MCIT and will compensate MCIT.

 2. The expectations for student conduct are clearly laid out in the handbook and it is the student’s responsibility to ensure they are well aware of them.